-Lake Otamangakau, or Lake O as it is more widely known, is the second most fished lake in the Taupō district, and is renowned for producing very big fish.
+Lake Otamangakau, or Lake O as it is more widely known, is a small shallow hydro-lake and the second most fished lake in the Taupō Fishing District.

-The Lake has a reputation as a trophy trout fishery with anglers reporting fish over 10 pounds in weight being caught each season.
-While the numbers of really big trout may have reduced, it remains a prolific fishery for large fish in the 7-8 pound range, and overall fish numbers have increased dramatically offering anglers spectacular fishing at times.
+The Lake has a reputation as a wild trophy trout fishery with fish over 10 pounds in weight caught by anglers each season.
+While the numbers of really big trout may have reduced, it remains a prolific fishery for large wild fish in the 7-8 pound range, and overall fish numbers have increased dramatically offering anglers spectacular fishing at times.

 How to fish

-The summer dry fly fishing on the lake can be spectacular at times too, either from boat or shore.
-Spinfishing is also very effective, either from a boat or the shore.
+The summer dry fly fishing on this lake can be spectacular at times.
+Spin fishing is also very effective, either from a boat or the shore.

 As always be sure to check in with a local tackle shop for the latest advice.